ChaosRez/umbilical-choir-release-manager/README.md

 - **Failure**: The stage result has been received as a failure.
 - **Error**: The stage result has been received as an error.

+## Acknowledgement
+This repository is part of the [Umbilical Choir](https://github.com/ChaosRez/umbilical-choir-core) project.
+If you use this code, please cite our paper and reference this repository in your own code repository.